centreon/centreon-documentation/en/installation/installation-of-centreon-ha/overview.md

 Use a load balancer is an option but it should support custom rules to route application flows.

 For example, in a four nodes setup, a load balancer can rely on:
-* the listening port or the apache process state to route Users and Pollers' communication toward frontend servers.
+* frontend-vip: the listening port or the apache process state to route Users and Pollers' communication toward frontend servers.
-* the value of the "read_only" flag on both database servers to determine which one is the primary one.
+* backend-vip: the value of the "read_only" flag on both database servers to determine which one is the primary one.